JohnTroony/Blisqy/README.md

 title
 Number of Rows on Table : categories
 3
-Preparing to get  all Columns in Table : pictures .
+Preparing to get  all Columns in Table : pictures
 =====================================================

-[+] Getting   Number of Columns in a pictures .
+[+] Getting Number of Columns in Table : pictures
 [-] 4
-[+] Getting  all Column Names in Table : pictures . cat id img title
+[+] Getting  all Column Names in Table : pictures cat id img title
 Number of Rows on Table : pictures
 3
-Preparing to get  all Columns in Table : stats .
+Preparing to get  all Columns in Table : stats
 =====================================================